MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/reference-docs-index.md

 # Azure CLI reference articles

 When learning a new reference command it is often helpful to see how different Azure services have used the command.
 This article provides an A - Z list of published content for each reference subgroup.
 Use these links to review tested code snippets and scripts that show the use of parameter values for different tasks.
-For common Azure CLI commands, like `az account` and `az group`, only the top 5 most popular articles have been listed.
+For common Azure CLI commands, like `az group`, only the top five most popular articles have been listed.

 With over 9,000 reference commands, not every Azure CLI command has been used in Azure published content.
 For a complete list of Azure CLI commands, see the [A - Z reference list](/cli/azure/reference-index).